bloomcycleofficial/NityaAbhyasa-privacy-policy/index.md

 NityaAbhyasa is intended for users aged 13 years and above.

-The App is not directed to children under 13 and does not knowingly collect information from children through accounts, advertising systems, analytics systems or developer-controlled servers.
+The App is not directed to children under 13 and does not knowingly collect personal information from children through accounts, advertising systems or developer-controlled servers.

+Firebase Analytics may collect general app usage and device-related analytics information, but NityaAbhyasa does not use Firebase Analytics to collect study notes, task text, exam names, reminder text, backup file contents or other personal study content.

 A parent or guardian who believes that a child has sent personal information through feedback email may contact us to request deletion.